Israel–Peru relations

 Israel–Peru relations are foreign relations and diplomatic ties between the State of Israel and the Republic of Peru.
 They established diplomatic relations on 1 January 1958.
 Israel has an embassy in Lima.
 Peru has an embassy in Tel Aviv.
-Both countries are members of the World Trade Organitation and the United Nations.
+Both countries are members of the World Trade Organization and the United Nations.

 History

 Prior to the establishment of a Jewish state, a Jewish community existed in Peru, dating back to the Spanish conquest of the Inca Empire.
 The original community virtually disappeared as a result of the Peruvian Inquisition, although the rubber boom in the Peruvian Amazon led to the immigration of a number of Sephardic Jews starting in 1880.
 This community again grew during the early 20th century and around World War II.
 On June 27, 1945, the "Pro-Hebrew Palestine" committee was established, headed by José Gálvez Barrenechea and composed of people such as Luis E. Valcárcel and César Miró, among others.

 Peru was part of the United Nations Special Committee on Palestine (UNSCOP), represented by Alberto Ulloa Sotomayor.
 The committee recommended that the British Mandate be partitioned into two states, with Jerusalem being placed under international administration.
 Nevertheless, the State of Israel was declared independent in 1948, and Peru recognised the new state on February 9, 1949.

 Starting in 1950, the Jewish community in Peru became strongly interested in Zionism.
 Marcos Roitman, an ardent Jewish-Peruvian Zionist, was nominated as honorary consul of Israel in 1951, inaugurating the consulate at Colmena Avenue in late 1953.